pldi23-eqlog-ae/eqlog/README.md

 ### Union

-The underlying data structure maintained by egg-smol is an e-graph.
+The underlying data structure maintained by eqlog is an e-graph.
 That means that specific values can be unified to be equivalent.
 To extract a value, use `extract` and it will extract the cheapest option according to the costs.

 ```
 (datatype Math (Num i64))